norskeld/nrsk.dev/src/content/blog/demystifying-monads.md

 ---
-title: Demystifying Monads
+title: Demystifying monads
-createdAt: '2021-12-01'
+description: In this article we're going to find out, without diving into tangled mathematical jargon, what Monads are and what for we may want to use them.
----
+createdAt: 2021-12-01

-In this article we're going to find out, without diving into tangled mathematical jargon, what Monads are and what for we may want to use them.
+updatedAt: 2022-09-01
 ---

 Googling _"what a monad is"_ may yield [this answer on StackOverflow], which explains, in exquisitely painful mathematical jargon, what a monad in fact is.
 But, no worries!
 Understanding monads doesn't actually require you to learn the nuances of [category theory] or [_F_-algebra].
 I rather suggest that the concept of monads can be distilled into a clearer single sentence:

 > A monad is a control abstraction that defines the composition of effectful functions.

-Sounds way better than _"A monad is just a monoid in the category of endofunctors"_, isn't it?
+Sounds way better than the notorious _"A monad is just a monoid in the category of endofunctors"_, if you ask me!

 Now, let's unpack.